syncfusion-content/wpf-docs/wpf/TimePicker/Formatting.md

 # Time Formatting in WPF SfTimePicker

-The [SfTimePicker](https://www.syncfusion.com/wpf-ui-controls/timepicker) control allows the user to format the display time in various ways.
+The [SfTimePicker](https://www.syncfusion.com/wpf-ui-controls/timepicker) control allows the user to select and display the time in various formats.

 ## Display the time using the FormatString

  We can edit and display the selected time with various formatting like short time, long time, universal time and 24 hour time formats by using the [FormatString](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimePicker~FormatString.html) property.
+The default value of `FormatString` property is `"h:mm tt"`.

 {% tabs %}
 {% highlight xaml %}